 Whiplash and Nausea

-Spine Injuries
+Spinal Injuries

 Your spine plays a key role in your body’s overall health.
 It houses the spinal cord, which is responsible for sending signals between your brain and the rest of your body.
-If your spine is injured in a car accident, these signals can be disrupted, leading to a variety of symptoms, including feeling nauseous with back pain.
+If your spine is injured in a car accident, these signals can be disrupted, which can lead to a variety of symptoms, including feeling nauseous with back pain.
 Injuries like herniated discs or spinal misalignment can directly impact the nervous system, leading to pain and nausea.

 3 Reasons Why You Might Be Feeling Nauseous with Back Pain